compose-spec/compose-spec/spec.md

 Networks are the layer that allow services to communicate with each other.

 The top-level `networks` element lets you configure named networks that can be reused across multiple services.
-To use a network across multiple services, you must explicitly grant each service access by using the [networks](05-services.md) attribute.
+To use a network across multiple services, you must explicitly grant each service access by using the [networks](05-services.md) attribute within the `services` top-level element.
 The `networks` top-level element has additional syntax that provides more granular control.

 ### Examples